taocpp/json/doc/Events-Interface.md

 Producers and consumers can be freely coupled, it is not necessary for the beginning or end of the chain to be a value object.
 For example an Events producer that parses CBOR could be used with an Events consumer that writes UBJSON in order to transform between these two formats on-the-fly.

-*It should also be noted that nothing prevents the creation of an Events interface class in the object-oriented sense, one that has `virtual` methods corresponding to the Events functions.*

 ## Consumer Interface

 ```c++